-However, the Xcel Energy balancing and/or transmission operating areas are not contiguous with the Xcel Energy Systems.
-In some cases, Xcel Energy owns transmission facilities in the balancing and/or transmission operating area operated by another entity.
-Similarly, other utilities own transmission facilities within the Xcel Energy balancing and/or transmission operating area.
-Xcel Energy will operate (switch) all equipment that it owns, or which is considered integral to the Xcel Energy System and is within an Xcel Energy balancing and/or transmission Operator to provide for any or all of its operation requirements for transmission lines that Xcel Energy owns but are located outside of an Xcel Energy balancing and/or transmission operating area.
+Energy balancing and/or transmission operating area.
+Xcel Energy will operate (switch) all equipment that it owns or which is considered integral to the Xcel Energy System and is within an Xcel Energy balancing and/or transmission operating area.
+At its option, Xcel Energy may contract with another Balancing Area or Transmission Operator to provide for any or all of its operation requirements for transmission lines that Xcel Energy owns but are located outside of an Xcel Energy balancing and/or transmission operating area.